Lake Atitlan to Antigua

 One of the many gifts of this place is a private temazcal on the property.
 Temazcal comes from the Nahuatl language and translates as “house of heat.”
 The sauna is typically a round, domed structure constructed of wood, cement, and volcanic stone.
 In a temazcal ceremony, fragrant herbs are bundled in the center of the circle while the Shaman pays homage to the four directions and elements.
 Traditionally Mayans used the temazcal to treat illness, aid in childbirth, purification and recovery after battle or sports.
 Paired with an evening dip in the lake, the temazcal was wonderfully therapeutic.

 Surviving several natural disasters including floods, volcanic eruptions and earthquakes, authorities eventually ordered the relocation of the capitol from Santiago de los Caballeros de Guatemala (modern day Antigua) to Guatemala City.
-Antigua de Guatemala has endured centuries as a historical landmark in political, economic, religious and cultural preservations.
+Antigua de Guatemala has endured centuries as a historical landmark.

 This small city carries an intimate sensibility that’s reminiscent of enamorarse, falling in love.
 Meant to be savored in long walks on cobblestone and casual sittings in courtyards, Antigua stands as an aged edifice marked by love and loss.